decalage2/olefile/olefile/README.rst

 -  Can open file-like objects
 -  Added setup.py and install.bat to ease installation
 -  More convenient slash-based syntax for stream paths
+-  Write features

 How to use this module
 ----------------------

-OleFileIO\_PL can be used as an independent module or with PIL.
+olefile can be used as an independent module or with PIL.
 The main functions and methods are explained below.

-For more information, see also the file **OleFileIO\_PL.html**, sample code at the end of the module itself, and docstrings within the code.
+For more information, see also the file **olefile.html**, sample code at the end of the module itself, and docstrings within the code.

 About the structure of OLE files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~